graemefox/mimi/README.md

 ```

 #### Set up the configuration file
-There is a config.txt file which contains the parameters used to control mimi.
+There is a mimi_config.txt file which contains the parameters used to control mimi.
 Open it in a **plain text** editor (not a word processor) and change the following fields to accomodate your data:

 ```
 Amount of individuals sequenced: